-If you’re curious about how companies like yours implement these virtual assistants, here are the most common chatbot use cases broken down by industry.
+If you’re curious about how companies like yours implement conversational AI, here are the most common chatbot use cases broken down by industry.
 Skip to your industry if you want to:

 Here are potential use cases for chatbots in banking: